-We would like to thank the Santa Catalina Island Conservancy for providing access to their land and for logistical support.
-We thank Jessica Dooley for her hard work during all aspects of this study.
-We would like to also thank the staff of the Avian Conservation Center at the San Francisco Zoo, especially Kathy Hobson, for their assistance and dedication to developing and implementing techniques to successfully hatch eggs from Catalina Island and for allowing us access to eaglets for fostering and hacking activities.
+We thank the Santa Catalina Island Conservancy for providing access to their land and for logistical support.
+We thank Jessica Dooley and Kim Score for their hard work during all aspects of this study and the staff of the Avian Conservation Center at the San Francisco Zoo, especially Kathy Hobson, for their assistance and dedication to developing and implementing techniques to successfully hatch eggs from Catalina Island and for allowing us access to eaglets for fostering and hacking activities.